-Passive Market-Making
+Passive Market Making

-In connection with the offering, the underwriters may engage in passive market-making transactions in the common stock on the NASDAQ Capital Market in accordance with Rule 103 of Regulation M under the Exchange Act during the period before the commencement of offers or sales of common stock and extending through the completion and distribution.
-A passive market-maker must display its bids at a price not in excess of the highest independent bid of the security.
-However, if all independent bids are lowered below the passive market-maker's bid, that bid must be lowered when specified purchase limits are exceeded.
+The underwriters may also engage in passive market making transactions in our common stock on the NASDAQ in accordance with Rule 103 of Regulation M during a period before the commencement of offers or sales of shares of our common stock in this offering and extending through the completion of distribution.
+A passive market maker must display its bid at a price not in excess of the highest independent bid of that security.
+However, if all independent bids are lowered below the passive market maker's bid, that bid must then be lowered when specified purchase limits are exceeded.
+Passive market making may cause the price of our common stock to be higher than the price that otherwise would exist in the open market in the absence of those transactions.
+The underwriters are not required to engage in passive market making and, if commenced, may end passive market making activities at any time.